isa-ulisboa/greends-dms-exercises/dms_ex_05_install_mariadb.md

 > ## Submission of exercise
 > **Submit one file**:
-> 1. Make a screenshot of your Dbeaver installation and submit it via Moodle.
+> 1. Make a screenshot of your MariaDB installation in the terminal and submit it via Moodle.
 >
 > The submission in Moodle is at [Exercise 5 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=477024).